Out of the past: Oct. 3

 The season’s first killing frost — accompanied by record-setting temperatures that drop below the freezing mark in several cities — inflicts heavy damage to soybeans and leaves the condition of the corn crop questionable; the overnight lows at Cape Girardeau and at Jackson were at the freezing mark — 32 degrees — shattering a 73-year-old record low of 33 degrees set Oct.
 3, 1901; other cities from south Scott County northward have similar lows ranging from 30 to 35 degrees.

-Picketing at the construction site of the new Student Union on the Southeast Missouri State University campus enters its second day, halting all work on the building; but work continues on the $13.5 million Saint Francis Hospital, a spokesman for McCarthy Brothers Construction Co., general contractor for both projects, says; sheet metal workers began their strike at the Student Union July 30; work at the hospital hasn’t reached the stage were sheet metal workers are needed.
+Picketing at the construction site of the new Student Union on the Southeast Missouri State University campus enters its second day, halting all work on the building; but work continues on the $13.5 million Saint Francis Hospital, a spokesman for McCarthy Brothers Construction Co., general contractor for both projects, says; sheet metal workers began their strike at the Student Union on July 30; work at the hospital hasn’t reached the stage were sheet metal workers are needed.

 1949